yyx319/multiphase-outflow-M82/readme.md

 II.
 MCMC fitting

 wind_mcmc_fit.py: this MCMC fitting module includes CO (2-1), HI 21cm, and Halpha line by default.
 If you would like to add emission lines of your choice, add some code for generating the spectra for that line in function em_line_spec in wind_obs_diag_pkg.py.
 Please refer to the DESPOTIC document https://despotic.readthedocs.io/en/latest/ for the details of how to implement this.
 Note that hot gas driven wind requires tabulate table.
 Please contact mark.krumholz@anu.edu.au for those tables.

-Spcify the directory of DESPOTIC code, observational data, as well as MCMC output

 Example of using the code: